DorenCalliku/markdown-cv/index.md

 layout: cv
 title: Doren Calliku's CV
 ---

-# Doren Calliku
+## Doren Calliku

-Computer engineer and psychologist working on the neuroimaging and genetics of Dementia and psychiatric diseases.
+Engineer and psychologist working on the neuroimaging and genetics of Dementia and psychiatric diseases.
 Background in computer engineering and neuroscience.

 <div id="webaddress">
 <a href="doren.calliku01@universitadipavia.it">doren.calliku01@universitadipavia.it</a>